kubaodias/giftex/README.md

 mix giftex
 ```
 It will assign members randomly to each other and send notifications
  to each of them accordingly to configured plugins.
+An application will fail if there's no possibility to draw gift assignments based on current YML configuration.